tyannellis/Pewlett-Hackard/README.md

 # Pewlett-Hackard

 ## Overview of the Analysis
 The purpose of this analysis is to help determine the number of employees retiring in each role at company Pewlett-Hackard.
-I was also taked with finding the number of employees eligible to particpate in the company's mentorship program.
+I was also tasked with finding the number of employees eligible to participate in the company's mentorship program.

 ## Results